Deinstitutionalisation: Eugenics and Aktion T4

 The eugenics movement started in the late 19th century, but reached the height of its influence between the two world wars.
-One stated aim was to improve the health of the nation by ‘breeding out defects’, isolating people with disabilities and ensuring they could not procreate.
-Charles Darwin's son lobbied the British government to arrest people deemed as ‘unfit’, then segregate them in colonies or sterilise them.
+One stated aim was to improve the health of the nation by 'breeding out defects', isolating people with disabilities and ensuring they could not procreate.
+Charles Darwin's son lobbied the British government to arrest people deemed as 'unfit', then segregate them in colonies or sterilise them.

 At the same time, in Germany medics and lawyers joined forces to argue for the extermination of people with disabilities.
-The 1920 essay, “Permitting the Destruction of Life Unworthy of Life” is seen by many as a blueprint for the Nazis’ future crimes against humanity.
+The 1920 essay, "Permitting the Destruction of Life Unworthy of Life" is seen by many as a blueprint for the Nazis' future crimes against humanity.

-In 1939, the Nazi regime began ‘Aktion T4’.
+In 1939, the Nazi regime began 'Aktion T4'.
 Through this programme, psychiatric institutions for children and adults with disabilities were transformed into killing centres.
 The government compelled midwives to report all babies born with disabilities, then coerced parents to place their children in institutions.
 Visits were discouraged or forbidden.
 Then medical personnel transformed a programme of institutionalisation into extermination.

 More than 5,000 children were killed in the network of institutions for children with disabilities, followed by more than 200,000 disabled adults.
-The medical and administrative teams who developed the first mass extermination programme were transferred – together with their killing technology – to set up and manage the deathcamps of Treblinka and Sobibor.
+The medical and administrative teams who developed the first mass extermination programme were transferred – together with their killing technology – to set up and manage the death camps of Treblinka and Sobibor during the Holocaust.

 The Nazi crimes against people with mental illness and disabilities in institutions was one of the catalysts for moving away from an institutionalised approach to mental health and disability in the second half of the 20th century.